 - NiGHTS into Dreams…: Wizeman the Wicked is a powerful, god-like being who serves as creator and leader of the Nightmaren, the creatures you see in nightmares.
 He aims to corrupt Nightopia, the land of good dreams, and Take Over the World.

-- Darkrai fills this role in the Pokémon series, capable of trapping anyone in a neverending nightmare, not that it really wants to.
+- Pokémon: Darkrai can trap others in neverending nightmares, not that it really wants to.
 For this reason, it usually hides itself away from other living beings and/or stays relatively close to its counterpart Cresselia, whose feathers can free its victims.
-In addition, any Pokémon with a Ghost-type attack can use a move called Never-Ending Nightmare if it's holding a Ghostium-Z Crystal.
+In addition, any Pokémon that can learn the move Nightmare can become this, which aside from Darkrai includes the Gengar line and the Dream Stealer mons Hypno and Munna.

-- One of the lesser antagonists of World of Warcraft is Xavius, a saytr who created a world called the Emerald Nightmare and is fittingly known as "The Nightmare Lord".
+- World of Warcraft: One of the lesser antagonists is Xavius, a saytr who created a world called the Emerald Nightmare and is fittingly known as "the Nightmare Lord".

-- Zordrak from The Dreamstone is the Evil Overlord of Viltheed, the Mordor of the Land of Dreams.
+- The Dreamstone: Zordrak is the Evil Overlord of Viltheed, the Mordor of the Land of Dreams.
 The show revolves around his attempts to obtain the Dreamstone, which spreads dreams around the world, so he can send out nightmares (although later episodes add in that getting the Dreamstone will also let him Take Over the World, to raise the stakes.)

-- Him does this to The Powerpuff Girls in "Power-noia," invoking each's worst fears in nightmare form.
+- The Powerpuff Girls (1998): In "Power-Noia", Him invokes each of the girls' worst fears in nightmare form.
 Blossom's is failing in school, Buttercup's is her fear of spiders, and Bubbles' is being attacked by her stuffed toys.
 When Blossom suddenly realizes Him is behind it, she puts on her game face and proceeds to make things right again.